Diffusion and Flow Matching Models for Tabular Data: A Survey

 \subsection{Diffusion Models for Multi-relational Data Synthesis}

-Most tabular data synthesis methods focus on single-table generation; however, real-world datasets often consist of multiple interconnected tables, highlighting the importance of multi-relational data synthesis—a challenge that remains largely underexplored.
-In this subsection, we first present the notation and problem definition.
+Most tabular data synthesis methods focus on single-table generation (see Sec.~\ref{subsec:DataAug_Single}); however, real-world datasets often consist of multiple interconnected tables, highlighting the importance of multi-relational data synthesis---a challenge that remains largely underexplored.
+In this subsection, we first present the task-specific setup and problem definition (see Problem~\ref{prob:MultiRelationalSynthesis}).
 Then, we review related works in chronological order, with a summary provided in Table~\ref{SummaryMultiTableSynthesis}.

 In addition to capturing the characteristics of individual tables, multi-relational data synthesis requires modeling relationships across multiple tables that are connected (i.e., constrained by foreign keys).
 A multi-relational database $\mathcal{R}$ consists of $P$ tables $\{R_{1},...,R_{P}\}$.
 Each table $R_{p}$ has \textit{primary key} which is the unique identifiers of rows.
 Given two tables $R_{p}$ and $R_{q}$, we say $R_{p}$ refers to $R_{q}$ (or $R_{p}$ has a \textit{foreign key constraint} with $R_{q}$, or $R_{p}$ has a \textit{parent-child relationship} with $R_{q}$ where $R_{q}$ is the \textit{parent} and $R_{p}$ is the \textit{child}) if $R_{p}$ has a feature (called \textit{foreign key}) that refers to the primary key of $R_{q}$.
-With these notations, the \textit{multi-relational data synthesis problem} can be defined as follows \cite{pang2024clavaddpm}: \begin{problem}[Multi-relational Data Synthesis] Given $\mathcal{R} = \{R_{1},...,R_{P}\}$, we aim to generate a synthetic database $\tilde{\mathcal{R}} = \{\tilde{R}_{1},...,\tilde{R}_{P}\}$ that preserves the structure, foreign-key constraints, as well as correlations among features (including inter-column correlations with the same table, inter-table correlations, and intra-group correlations with the same foreign key group). \end{problem}
+With these notations, the \textit{multi-relational data synthesis problem} can be defined as follows \cite{pang2024clavaddpm}: \begin{problem}[Multi-relational Data Synthesis] Given $\mathcal{R} = \{R_{1},...,R_{P}\}$, we aim to generate a synthetic database $\tilde{\mathcal{R}} = \{\tilde{R}_{1},...,\tilde{R}_{P}\}$ that preserves the structure, foreign-key constraints, as well as correlations among features, including any inter-column correlations within the same table, inter-table correlations, and intra-group correlations. \end{problem}